A BIO STORY —

 The current me:

-((( I recall Maggie had yellow hair pulled into a bun and spoke with a brogue, and she was indeed an imposing figure in size and manner, the way she slowly moved along the sidewalk like the queen of the ships at sea.
+((( I recall Tess had yellow hair pulled into a bun and spoke with a brogue, and she was indeed an imposing figure in size and manner, the way she slowly moved along the sidewalk like the queen of the ships at sea.
 Calm and confident in her own importance, and her life’s private and multi-faceted purpose, undoubtedly God-directed.
 One facet, to be sure, being that she would make certain I’d struggle safely past the Devil’s endless temptations into heaven where she was convinced she’d be waiting to greet me.
 She was ever wary of the street’s dangers to little me, her treasure, and was merely polite to all who were not white, not Irish, not Catholic, while grudgingly allowing they were all God’s creatures.
 Well mostly.
-People flowed around us and disappeared in Maggie’s wake, while ahead of us we heard the tune, ’The Sidewalks of New York,’ being cranked aloud by the local organ grinder who appeared weekly along Ogden Avenue; as did the one-man-band, the scissor-and-knife-grinder, and the I-buy-old-clothes man.)))
+People flowed around us and disappeared in Tess’s wake, while ahead of us we heard the tune, ’The Sidewalks of New York,’ being cranked aloud by the local organ grinder who appeared weekly along Ogden Avenue; as did the one-man-band, the scissor-and-knife-grinder, and the I-buy-old-clothes man.)))

 “When I’m alongside her, she being so tall I have to bend my head way back to look up at her, while she mostly looks straight ahead.
-‘What’d they do, Maggie?’
+‘What’d they do, Tess?’
 I ask her, wondering if it could be as bad as robbing or killing, then explaining ‘It don’t say what they did in my catechism.’
-And she tells me ‘It’s not ‘don’t,’ Joey, it’s ‘doesn’t.’ ” And I say, ‘But what, Maggie?’
+And she tells me ‘It’s not ‘don’t,’ Joey, it’s ‘doesn’t.’ ” And I say, ‘But what, Tess?’